oldschoolgg/obdocs/minions.md

 | Kruk jr. | 1,500 |
 | Princley | 2,000 |

-To view your total lap count on each specific agility course you can use the `+lap` command (note: only counts laps performed since August 3rd, 2020).
+To view your total lap count on each specific agility course you can use the `+laps` command (note: only counts laps performed since August 3rd, 2020).

 ## Fishing